 Social Actors Project - What is the stake of socio-political actors in the climate-policy agenda in Germany?

 The implementation of the socio-ecological transformation has arrived in society.
 Almost everyone would agree that climate protection is an important issue.
-But the debate about what exactly this should look like is heated ("heating hammer", speed limit, climate money, ...).
+However, the debate about what exactly this should look like is heated ("heating hammer", speed limit, climate money, ...).

 DURATIONJanuary 2023 - August 2023 (8 months)